novadevelopment34/nova-rental/README.md

 # nova-rental
-Basic car rental system for qb-core and ox_lib
+Basic car rental system for qb-core and ox_lib by novadev.